Kiridea/Kim-Delgado/README.md

 Full Stack Web Developer with knowledge of traditional and digital art, and UX/UI design.
 I am dedicated to creating engaging digital experiences that leave a lasting impact on users and clients alike.

 ### Competences :desktop_computer:
-React
+- React
-Javascript (ES6)
+- Javascript (ES6)
+- NodeJS
-NodeJS, MongoDB
+- MongoDB
-Mongoose
+- Mongoose
-Express
+- Express
-HTML
+- HTML
-CSS
+- CSS

 ### Soft skills 🤔
 - With my Creative and Critical Thinking I'm able to view challenges in different angles in order to find Efficient solutions that also benefit projects as a whole.